Professional wrestling match types: Handcuff match

-A Handcuff match is a hardcore match when the only way to win is a wrestler must retrieve a pair of handcuffs then handcuff the opposing wrestler to a ring fixture but sometimes so that the opposing wrestler is unable to make use of their hands.
+A Handcuff match is a hardcore match when the only way to win is a wrestler must retrieve a pair of handcuffs then handcuff the opposing wrestler to a ring fixture, sometimes so that the opposing wrestler is unable to make use of their hands.

 Hangman's Horror match

 The Hangman's Horror match was created by Raven to end his feud with Vampiro w/James Mitchell at TNA's IMPACT Wrestling on October 29, 2003.
 The objective in this match is to wrap your opponent's neck with a steel chain and then proceed in hanging him over the ring ropes.
 Once he is declared unconscious by the referee, the person in charge of the horrific hanging will gain the victory.

 Kendo Stick match

-A kendo stick match, also known as a Singapore cane match or dueling canes match, is a standard weapons match with a kendo stick being the only legal weapon.
+A kendo stick match (also known as a Singapore cane match or Dueling canes match) is a standard weapons match with a kendo stick being the only legal weapon.
 Often, the ring will be lined with many kendo sticks for the wrestlers to use.
 Hardcore wrestling promotion Combat Zone Wrestling has used this match with fluorescent light tubes instead of kendo sticks.